ab7/grunt-web-boiler/readme.md

 * https://github.com/dciccale/grunt-processhtml

 #### CheckJS
-* Custom task I wrote to check and delete final js file and remove script element from index.html if the file is empty.
+* Custom task I wrote to delete `main.js` file and remove the script element from `index.html` if no Javascript was used in the project.